 JUST WANT TO DANCE?

-For a NYE celebration that’ll leave you reeling, look no further than this thigh-slapping, rip-roaring, late-night ceilidh in the Grade II listed Cecil Sharp House overlooking Regent’s Park.
+For a NYE celebration that’ll leave you reeling, look no further than this thigh-slapping, rip-roaring, late-night ceilidh in a Balham church, with the seasoned Fiddle Paradiddle.
 They’ll call out the moves before each dance, so don’t panic if you’re not overly well acquainted with the Dashing White Sergeant.
 Plus, there’s a drinks bar and a candy bar.